Arbitrarily large jumps in the de Rham and Hodge cohomology of families in characteristic $p$: A group scheme in characteristic

 \begin{rek} An alternate geometric construction of a deformation of $\Z/p^2\Z$ to $\alpha_p \oplus \alpha_p$ due to Sean Cotner is as follows: begin with a degeneration $\ca{E}$ of an ordinary elliptic curve into a supersingular one such that $\ca{E}$ has rational $p^2$-torsion generically.
 Then the pullback of the short exact sequence \be 0 \to \ker V \to \ker V^2 \to \ker V \to 0 \ee by the Frobenius map $F: \ker V \to \ker V$ yields such a deformation. \end{rek}

-Now we calculate the de Rham cohomology of the classifying stacks $BG_s$ and $BG_{\eta}$.
-For definitions and basic properties of de Rham cohomology of stacks, we refer the reader to \cite[Section 2]{ABM} and \cite[Section 2.4]{CZ}, though we remark that for our calculations one only needs to know Totaro's theorem (\cite[Theorem 3.1]{T}) and the fact that de Rham cohomology still satisfies versions of the Lefschetz hyperplane theorem and projective bundle formula in this setting, as in \cite[Section 5]{ABM}.
+Now we calculate the de Rham and Hodge cohomology of the classifying stacks $BG_s$ and $BG_{\eta}$.
+For definitions and basic properties of de Rham and Hodge cohomology of stacks, we refer the reader to \cite[Section 2]{ABM} and \cite[Section 2.4]{CZ}.
+However, for the calculations in this article, one only needs to know Totaro's theorem (\cite[Theorem 3.1]{T}) and the fact that de Rham and Hodge cohomology satisfy versions of the Lefschetz hyperplane theorem and projective bundle formula in this setting, as in \cite[Section 5]{ABM}.